prantoc/quizy/quizy/README.md

 ## Features

-- A lot of quizes for new learner to check their coding knowladge
+- A lot of quizzes for new learners to check their coding knowledge
-- Real time notify the quiz results
+- Real-time notify the quiz results
 - Score checking
-- Topics quiz ratio view into the smart chart
+- Topics quiz ratio has shown in the chart

 ![Logo](https://genuine-raindrop-e9583c.netlify.app/static/media/logo.97d246a1f53c57bb2dd9.png)